pablodecm/phd_thesis/src/001_abstract.md

 referred to as inference-aware neural optimisation, produces summary statistics that directly minimise the expected uncertainty of the parameters of interest, accounting for the effect of nuisance parameters.
-Early results in a synthetic problem demonstrate that the summary statistics obtained with this method are considerably more effective than those obtained by supervised learning approaches when the effect of nuisance parameters is significant.
-If it scales to real-world data scenarios at the LHC, extensions of this technique could be instrumental for analyses dominated by systematic uncertainties.
+Its application to a synthetic problem demonstrates that the summary statistics obtained with this method are considerably more effective than those obtained by supervised learning approaches when the effect of nuisance parameters is significant.
+Assuming its scalability to real-world data scenarios at the LHC, extensions of this technique could be instrumental for analyses dominated by systematic uncertainties.